FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ## The Report (Part 1: A-D, Part 2: E-F)

 ### Part A
 ### Capacitive Sensing, a.k.a.
-Human-Twizzler Interaction
+Human-Twizzler Interaction (orrr Human-Banana Interaction)

 We wanted to introduce you to the [capacitive sensor](https://learn.adafruit.com/adafruit-mpr121-gator) in your kit.
 It's one of the most flexible input devices we were able to provide.
 At boot it measures the capacitance on each of the 12 contacts.
 Whenever that capacitance changes it considers it a user touch.
 You can attach any conductive material.
 In your kit you have conductive fabric and copper tape that will work well, but don't limit yourself!
 In this lab we will use Twizzlers!